ProtonoxDEV/Protonox-Kivy-Multiplatform-Framework/framework/README.md

 # Protonox Framework Components

 This folder hosts Protonox-maintained forks and toolchain components.
-Each subfolder should mirror the upstream project structure with Protonox patches applied.
+Each subfolder mirrors the upstream project structure with Protonox patches applied and a normalized naming scheme.

+- `kivy`: Kivy 2.3.1 with emoji/textinput/navigator/clock stability patches.
-- `python-for-android`: Patched for Android 15+, bundled recipes (Cython, PIL, Pyjnius).
+- `python-for-android`: Patched for Android 15+ with bundled recipes (Cython, PIL, Pyjnius).
-- `kivy-2.3.1-protonox`: Kivy 2.3.1 with emoji/textinput/navigator/clock stability patches.
-- `pyjnius-protonox`: Pyjnius with Android 15 compatibility and Firebase SDK interoperability.
+- `pyjnius`: Pyjnius with Android 15 compatibility and Firebase SDK interoperability.
-- `cython-protonox`: Optimized Cython distribution targeting ARM64.
+- `cython`: Optimized Cython distribution targeting ARM64.
 - `windowser`: Native layer for storage, permissions, notifications, and background services.
-- `kibit3` & `bkibit-2.3.1`: Text and emoji rendering engines for cross-platform use.
+- `kibit3` & `bkibit`: Text and emoji rendering engines for cross-platform use.
-- `buildozer`: Internal Buildozer snapshot preconfigured for Protonox workflows.
+- `build-tools`: Internal Buildozer snapshot and helper utilities preconfigured for Protonox workflows.
 - `protonox-devtools`: Hot reload, wireless debugging, remote console, profiler, and project patcher.
+- `docs`: Setup and troubleshooting guides for the framework components.
+- `templates`: Starter project assets aligned with Protonox defaults.

 Populate each component by syncing from the upstream sources and applying Protonox patches before shipping releases.